naccdata/nacc-flywheel/docs/push_template/index.md

 # Push Template

-Script to push settings from template projects in an admin group, to projects in center groups.
+Script to push settings from a template project to projects in center groups.

 ## [Source directory](https://github.com/naccdata/flywheel-gear-extensions/tree/main/push_template)

-## Environment

-The script expects the `FW_API_KEY` environment variables to be set, which should be an API key for the FW instance.

 ## Flywheel configuration

-The script also expects that there is an admin group containing template projects.
+The script expects that there is a group containing template projects.
 The following are copied from a template project:

 - gear rules and any associated files